 Wood, like many natural substances, is considered a hygroscopic material–it naturally absorbs and releases moisture (as water vapor) from and into the air around it.
-When green lumber is dried, the cellular pathways that served to transport water from the ground to the leaves of the tree remain in place like tiny tunnels through the wood that are only too ready to take in additional moisture when the air around it has a high humidity, or release it into drier air.
+When green lumber is dried, the cellular pathways that served to transport water from the ground to the leaves of the tree remain in place like tiny tunnels through the wood that is only too ready to take in additional moisture when the air around it has high humidity, or release it into drier air.
 Therefore, the amount of moisture any particular wood stock or wood product is holding is entirely dependent on the ambient conditions (a combination of relative humidity (RH) and temperature) of the air around it.
 If the humidity is high, the wood will take in moisture; if the environment is very dry, it will release moisture.

 In uncontrolled environments, these changes can represent potentially damaging conditions for wood as its natural interaction with its environment can mean rapid or extreme shifts in the wood’s moisture content (MC).
-As wood absorbs or releases water vapor from the air around it, not only does its MC change, but also so can its very dimensions.
+As wood absorbs or releases water vapor from the air around it, not only does its MC change but also so can its very dimensions.
 Cracks, splitting, finish failures, warping, cupping, crowning, gaps or adhesive failures can be a very real concern if changes are too drastic for the wood to gradually reach a balance with the humidity and temperature levels around it.
 In addition, different species will have different moisture change tolerances based on their own structural make-ups.

 All wood must be allowed to come to a state of balance with its environment in order to prevent moisture-related damage.
 This state of balance is called equilibrium moisture content, or EMC.

-Equilibrium is Essential
+Equilibrium Is Essential

 How can you help the flooring reach equilibrium?

 1. Schedule delivery after the job site is at service conditions.